readyready15728/misc/awakemud-notes.md

 rep.)
 * A man in Dirty Rikki's Bar practices Latin and Arabic.
 * 'sit' / 'rest' / 'sleep'.
-* There is a Matrix terminal in the Spacebucks at Surehand Square.
-There is also a trainer there who practices Elf Etiquette and Gaelic.
-In addition, Valin Ke'Nelien in the amphitheater offers work.
-(Maxes out at 1500 rep.)
-* The fiend Valin Ke'Nelien wants dead is on the western side of Lysleul Plaza, in the casino.
 * The Ancients gang might hang out in a truck stop or something in Portland.
 (That's the Portland Crime Mall and it is in fact very dangerous.)
 * \A lazily amused baritone(Gato)/\[8 MHz, English\](CRYPTO-2): Plus if you're